dh-agarwal/MUCoursesBot_SHOWONLY/README.md

 # Main commands that Truman Bot uses:

-    /courses - Displays the grade distribution for the specified class in a nicely formatted bar table
+    /courses - Displays the grade distribution for the specified class in a nicely formatted bar table (using a search engine format)

     /menus - Displays the menu and hours for that day at the specified dining hall